uwla/ltags/README.md

 - **nested tags**: a tag can also be tagged, allowing hierarchical structures.
 - **context aware**: multiple tags with the same label can be created for different contexts.
 - **non intrusive**: a resource can be tagged without any modification to its classes or DB tables.
+- **handy API**: handy API to add/set/get/delete tags to a model, and to fetch models by their tags.

 ## INSTALL